OctopusDeploy/docs/src/pages/docs/getting-started/first-kubernetes-deployment.md

 ## Add a deployment target
 With Octopus Deploy, you can deploy software to:

 * Kubernetes clusters
 * Microsoft Azure
 * AWS
 * Cloud regions
 * Windows servers
-* Linux servers,
+* Linux servers
-* Offline package drop
+* Offline package drops

-Regardless of where you’re deploying your software, these machines and services are known as your deployment targets.
+Wherever you’re deploying your software, these machines and services are known as your deployment targets.

-1. Navigate to Infrastructure ➜ Deployment Targets, and click **ADD DEPLOYMENT TARGET**.
+1. Navigate to **Infrastructure** ➜ **Deployment Targets**, and click **ADD DEPLOYMENT TARGET**.

 :::figure
 ![Deployment targets page with no targets added.](/docs/getting-started/first-kubernetes-deployment/deployment-targets.png)